NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ### Structuring your app

 There are many reasons to segment any application into modular units, and you can [read about the various benefits on Wikipedia](https://en.wikipedia.org/wiki/Modular_programming).
-However, keeping NativeScript apps modular has one unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-built native apps.
+Modularizing NativeScript apps, in addition, has one unique benefit: the ability to share the code you write between Angular-2-built web apps, and Angular-2-built native apps.

 Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse in your native and web apps can be an invaluable time saver.